nexiality/documentation/release/nexial-core-v1.3.changelog.md

   footprint and performance implication.
 This setting is usually not needed.

 #### [web commands](../commands/web)
+- shipped with <a href="https://raw.githubusercontent.com/SeleniumHQ/selenium/master/java/CHANGELOG" class="external-link" target="nexial_external">Selenium v3.13.0</a>.
+  Significant changes include:
+  - Exposing a `RemoteWebDriverBuilder` which can be used to construct instances of selenium when talking to servers that speak the w3c protocol.
+  - Fixed loading of Grid hub and node config files.
+  - Fixed `noProxy` handling in Grid.
+  - Added bindings for custom ChromeDriver commands (GET_NETWORK_CONDITIONS, SET_NETWORK_CONDITIONS and DELETE_NETWORK_CONDITIONS) that allows client code to utilize built-in throttling functionality. (#3479)
+  - Minimised data being encoded as JSON when serialising Java objects.
+  - EventFiringWebDriver now fires events before and after `getText` and implements `HasCapabilities`.
 - shipped with <a href="https://github.com/mozilla/geckodriver/releases/tag/v0.21.0" class="external-link" target="nexial_external">geckodriver 0.21.0</a>
   for Firefox browser.
 Significant changes include:
   - minimum recommended Firefox changed: **Firefox 57 (or greater)**